vol7/kalend/docs/docs/basics/customHeader.md

 # Custom header

-If tou want to replace built in header with controllers, you can modify

 If you would like to use your own calendar header, you can hide built in controls and connect your own components

 You can find working example in